Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 4. Click Run or Start.

 ## nc-nextcloud
 Download and install a specific Nextcloud version.
 This destroys any existing instance.
+You need to run nc-init after completing nc-nextcloud, to take care of setting up database and cron jobs.

 ## nc-notify-updates
 Get notified for updates (Pending or Installed) through the Nextcloud notification system.